zhu-weijie/design-inkwell-platform/README.md

 ---

-#### **Stage 2: Production-Grade Persistence**
+#### **Milestone 2: Production-Grade Persistence**

-This stage addresses the need for a reliable and scalable database, a critical step towards production readiness.
+This milestone addresses the need for a reliable and scalable database, a critical step towards production readiness.
 While this is primarily a physical change, it is reflected in the logical diagram through updated component descriptions to communicate the new, robust nature of our data store.

 *   **Key Architectural Changes:**
     *   The **PostgreSQL Database** component's technology is now specified as "Amazon RDS."